polygl0ts/writeups/tuctf18/never_ending_crypto_redux/README.md

 Morse code and [rot13](https://en.wikipedia.org/wiki/ROT13).

 ### Level 2
 This time the ciphertext is not valid morse code.
-Hopefully seeing it next to the ciphertext of `Level 0` pointed me in the correct direction: we had to replace `.` with `-` and vice versa (from now this I'll call this operation "flip").
-Doing that we obtain the morse code
+Hopefully seeing it next to the ciphertext of `Level 0` pointed me in the correct direction: we had to replace `.` with `-` and vice versa (from now on I'll call this operation "flip").
+Doing that we obtain the morse code.

 ### Level 3
 This was probably the trickiest level.
 Our plaintext is divide in three buffers based on modulo 3 of the character index.
 In other words, the indexes will be divided as below.